Australian finger lime, a delicious citrus

 Planting Australian finger lime

-It is only possible to plant Australian finger lime in the ground in mild-wintered areas because they can’t survive freezing temperatures and strong frost spells can be fatal to them.
+It is only possible to plant Australian finger lime in the ground in mild-wintered areas because they can’t survive freezing temperatures.
+Strong frost spells can kill them.

 • Planting finger limeThey need full sun to bear fruit.